 Twitter is also on the list of apps that use machine learning.
 This social network created the algorithmical feed that is available for users after they switch on Show me the best tweets first button in settings.
-The machine learning-based technology created by a team of developers from Twitter intended to evaluate tweets in real time based on multiple metrics.
+The machine learning-based technology created by a team for app development from Twitter intended to evaluate tweets in real time based on multiple metrics.

 In order to drive more engagement, this brainy algorithm matches the tweets evaluation with users preferences to display the only relevant content to them.
 Respectively, it is intended to increase the users activity, increasing the overall engagement rate.

 Pinterest, like nobody else, knows the importance of relevant and customized content since the whole social network is built on it.
 In the year of 2015, Pinterest acquired a machine learning company called Kosei, the main expertise of which was in algorithms related to recommendation and content search.

 Since then, the guys from Pinterest are so enthusiastic about machine learning that it is hard to find a feature where it is not still applied.
 They use machine learning to detect spam, personalize content, and even for advertising monetization purposes.